Vantiv/payfac-mp-sdk-dotnet/README.md

 See also the list of [contributors](https://github.com/vantiv/payfac-mp-sdk-dotnet/contributors) who participated in this project.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Vantiv/payfac-mp-sdk-dotnet/blob/13.x/LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Vantiv/payfac-mp-sdk-dotnet/blob/master/LICENSE) file for details

 ## Examples
-More examples can be found in [Functional and Unit Tests](https://github.com/Vantiv/payfac-mp-sdk-dotnet/tree/13.x/PayFacMpSDK/PayFacMpSDKTest)
+More examples can be found in [Functional and Unit Tests](https://github.com/Vantiv/payfac-mp-sdk-dotnet/tree/master/PayFacMpSDK/PayFacMpSDKTest)

 ## Support
-Please contact [Vantiv eCommerce](https://developer.vantiv.com/community/ecommerce) to receive valid merchant credentials in order to run tests successfully or if you require assistance in any way.
-Support can also be reached at sdksupport@Vantiv.com
+Please contact [Worldpay eCommerce](https://developer.worldpay.com/products/access/hosted-payment-pages/openapi/other/create) to receive valid merchant credentials in order to run tests successfully or if you require assistance in any way.
+Support can also be reached at sdksupport@worldpay.com